MicrosoftDocs/azure-docs-powershell/azps-10.4.1/Az.Compute/Get-AzVMADDomainExtension.md

 ```

 ## DESCRIPTION
-The **Get-AzVMADDomainExtension** cmdlet gets information about the specified Azure Active Directory (AD) domain extension.
+The **Get-AzVMADDomainExtension** cmdlet gets information about the specified Microsoft Entra domain extension.

 ## EXAMPLES